clementgallet/libTAS/docs/guides/options.md

 ### Variable framerate

-Allow the user to change the framerate during the game execution.
+Allows the user to change the framerate during the game execution.
 It must be checked before starting the game.

 ## Runtime